Kazakuri/commission.tenka.dev/content/artwork/2021-03-25-hogehogerapiyo/index.md

 Please check back later.

 {% request() %}
-hogehogeNice to meet you, <TODO>!
+Nice to meet you, hogehoge!

-ちょっと遅くなってすみませんけど、Thank you for the appeal!
+Sorry for getting back to you a bit late, but thank you for the appeal!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-もうすぐ春なのに、カナダはまだ寒いです！だから、春っぽいの天気で甜花ちゃんが楽しんでいることが見たいです！
+It's almost spring but it's still really cold in Canada!
+Therefore I want to see Tenka having fun in spring-like weather!

-詳細はお任せします。
+I'll leave the details up to you.

 Thank you very much!
 {% end %}